MokPerng/CE301/Fighting System and Partner.md

 -Famon can gain experience points by winning battles to upgrade to become stronger and gain money .

--When you Famon is get down or low health , you can pay some fee to cure your Famon in clinic.
+-When you Famon was knocked down or low health , you can pay some fee to cure your Famon in clinic.